bramscher/ai-dev-tasks/FeatureProductBrief.md

 ### 3. **Smart Cross-App Monetization**
 - The mapping of profile interests to app recommendations (e.g., sleep → Whattsupp + Remy) is exactly how Netflix, Spotify, and other top platforms drive upsell and cross-sell.
-- The examples you gave (e.g., “Brain health + Rhonda Patrick → Nootropic advisor + Cognitive enhancement AI”) are clear and actionable.
+- The examples you gave (e.g., "Brain health + Rhonda Patrick → Nootropic advisor + Cognitive enhancement AI") are clear and actionable.

 ### 4. **Email-Driven Engagement**
 - Daily and weekly digests, plus seasonal and consensus content, will keep users coming back and open up new monetization channels.

 ### 5. **Monetization Framework**
-- You’ve covered both advertising and subscription models, with clear premium features that justify the price points.
+- You've covered both advertising and subscription models, with clear premium features that justify the price points.
-- The “Expert Edition” is a unique, high-value offering for power users.
+- The "Expert Edition" is a unique, high-value offering for power users.

 ### 6. **Implementation Roadmap**
 - The 8-week phased plan is realistic and well-structured.